tokkonopapa/WordPress-IP-Geo-Block/README.md

 - 0.1    Define Geolocation abstract class and child class.
 - 0.2    Implement ajax.
 - 0.3    Insert text message into comment form.
-- 0.4    Make a selection of response header or redirection to black hole server.
+- 0.4    Make a response header or a redirection to the [black hole server][BHS].
 - 0.5    Handle IPv6, timeout, and correspondence of service down.
 - 0.6    Recording statistics and show them on the dashboard.
 - 0.7    Refine data format into DB and form on the dashboard.